Return to Index

 - Stay upright during and after meals.
 Avoid slouching or lying down during meals.
 Sitting upright at a table rather than slouching on the couch can keep stomach acid down.

-- Avoid eating within three hours of bedtime.
+- Avoid eating within 3 hours of bedtime.
 Lying down with a full stomach can make it easier for stomach acid to flow into your esophagus.

 - Pace yourself during meals.
 Eating too quickly can make GERD symptoms worse.
 Eating in a relaxed environment may also be helpful.